 “We do not mean to portray strategy development as a simple, linear process.
 The key is not in following a sequential process, but rather in achieving a robust, reinforced consistency among the elements of the strategy itself.”

 For some organisations, this loosely linked set of activities (all of them need to be completed) may suit their culture, for others a more disciplined approach is required.

 Blue Ocean Strategy

 It must be said that Blue Ocean Strategy is a set of tools leaning towards the first three steps described in the basic process above.
-However, in the expanded edition of W. Chan Kim and Renee Mauborgne’s best-selling book of the same name, they begin to foray into steps 4 and step 5.
+However, in the expanded edition of W. Chan Kim and Renee Mauborgne’s best-selling book of the same name, they begin to foray into steps four and five.
 The book is supported by a huge internet resource base offering multiple helpful tools and guidance.

 The authors say, “Blue Ocean Strategy represents a systematic approach to making the competition irrelevant and outlines principles and tools any organisation can use to create and capture their own blue oceans”